papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 2 of Scenario B

-The step 2 of the scenario B will simulate the situation in which the _logistic supplier_ requests to get the full order information.
-The _logistic supplier_ sends an API get request to the supplier in order to get the details of the order 3fa85f64-5717-4562-b3fc-2c963f66afa6:
+The step 2 of the scenario B will simulate the situation in which the _logistics supplier_ requests to get the full order information.
+The _logistics supplier_ sends an API get request to the supplier in order to get the details of the order 3fa85f64-5717-4562-b3fc-2c963f66afa6:

 ```text
 curl --request GET \